Brora Development Trust

 The full Press Pause workshop report is available at Brora Library or if you click here.

-Discover Brora
+Project: Discover Brora

 The Trust set up and manage the Discover Brora website and social media platforms, to provide helpful information for visitors and a platform for advertising for local businesses.
 The Discover Brora brand was created by a group of local volunteers who are passionate about Brora and the community they live in.

-The Otter’s Couch
+Project: The Otter’s Couch

 The Otter’s Couch is an arts and crafts social enterprise located in Brora, providing earning opportunities for local people.
 The Otter’s Couch has been operating for 5 years and has a wide selection of arts and crafts.
 The shop also houses a Visitor Information Point, providing information on where to stay, what to see and do and what’s on in Brora.

-Community Newsletter and Community Calendar
+Project: Community Calendar and Community Newsletters

 Improvements to pedestrian signage in Brora